MDaemon Server v16.5 Release Notes

 folder to solve some access permissions problems.

-specify the maximum number of messages per hour that a domain can send (zero
+the maximum number of messages per hour that a domain can send (zero means no limit).

-specify the maximum disk space quota for a domain's accounts.
-This option is
+the maximum disk space quota for a domain's accounts.
+This option is only available

 - Alt+F2|Domain Manager|Host Name & IP has a new control that allows you

 to enable/disable a domain.
 When domains are disabled users can no longer